Philips: Australia and New Zealand

-Philips Australia was founded in 1927 and is headquartered in North Ryde, New South Wales, and also manages the New Zealand operation from there.
-The company currently employs around 800 people.
-Regional sales and support offices are located in Melbourne, Brisbane, Adelaide, Perth and Auckland.
+Philips Australia was founded in 1927 and is headquartered in North Ryde, New South Wales; it also manages the New Zealand operation from there.
+The company employs about 800 people.
+Regional sales and support offices are located in Melbourne, Brisbane, Adelaide, Perth, and Auckland.

-Current activities include: Philips Healthcare (also responsible for New Zealand operations); Philips Lighting (also responsible for New Zealand operations); Philips Oral Healthcare, Philips Professional Dictation Solutions, Philips Professional Display Solutions, Philips AVENT Professional, Philips Consumer Lifestyle (also responsible for New Zealand operations); Philips Sleep & Respiratory Care (formerly Respironics), with its ever-increasing national network of Sleepeasy Centres; Philips Dynalite (Lighting Control systems, acquired in 2009, global design and manufacturing centre) and Philips Selecon NZ (Lighting Entertainment product design and manufacture).
+Activities include: Philips Healthcare (also responsible for New Zealand operations); Philips Lighting (also responsible for New Zealand operations); Philips Oral Healthcare, Philips Professional Dictation Solutions, Philips Professional Display Solutions, Philips AVENT Professional, Philips Consumer Lifestyle (also responsible for New Zealand operations); Philips Sleep & Respiratory Care (formerly Respironics), with its ever-increasing national network of Sleepeasy Centres; Philips Dynalite (Lighting Control systems, acquired in 2009, global design and manufacturing centre) and Philips Selecon NZ (Lighting Entertainment product design and manufacture).

 South America

 Brazil

 Philips do Brasil was founded in 1924 in Rio de Janeiro.
-In 1929, Philips started to sell radio receivers.
+In 1929, Philips began selling radio receivers.
 In the 1930s, Philips was making its light bulbs and radio receivers in Brazil.
 From 1939 to 1945, World War II forced Brazilian branch of Philips to sell bicycles, refrigerators and insecticides.
 After the war, Philips had a great industrial expansion in Brazil, and was among the first groups to establish in Manaus Free Zone.
 In the 1970s, Philips Records was a major player in Brazil recording industry.
-Nowadays, Philips do Brasil is one of the largest foreign-owned companies in Brazil.
+Now Philips do Brasil is one of the largest foreign-owned companies in Brazil.
 Philips uses the brand Walita for domestic appliances in Brazil.

-Colour television
+Color television

-Colour television was introduced in South America by then CEO, Cor Dillen.
+Color television was introduced in South America by Cor Dillen (CFO, 1960–1968; CEO, 1981–1982), with continent-wide service in the early 1980s.

 Former operations

 Philips subsidiary Philips-Duphar manufactured pharmaceuticals for human and veterinary use and products for crop protection.
 Duphar was sold to Solvay in 1990.
-In subsequent years, Solvay sold off all divisions to other companies (crop protection to UniRoyal, now Chemtura, the veterinary division to Fort Dodge, a division of Wyeth, and the pharmaceutical division to Abbott Laboratories).
+Since then Solvay sold off all divisions to other companies (crop protection to UniRoyal, now Chemtura, the veterinary division to Fort Dodge, a division of Wyeth, and the pharmaceutical division to Abbott Laboratories).

-PolyGram, Philips' music television and movies division, was sold to Seagram in 1998; merged into Universal Music Group.
-Philips Records continues to operate as record label of UMG, its name licensed from its former parent.
+PolyGram, Philips' music television and movies division, was sold to Seagram in 1998 and merged into Universal Music Group.
+Philips Records continues to operate as record label of UMG, its name is licensed from its former parent.
 In 1980, Philips acquired Marantz, a company renowned for high-end audio and video products, based at Kanagawa, Japan.
 In 2002, Marantz Japan merged with Denon to form D&M Holdings and Philips sold its remaining stake in D&M Holdings in 2008.

 Origin, now part of Atos Origin, is a former division of Philips.
 ASM Lithography is a spin-off from a division of Philips.
 Hollandse Signaalapparaten was a manufacturer of military electronics.
 The business was sold to Thomson-CSF in 1990 and is now Thales Nederland.
 NXP Semiconductors, formerly known as Philips Semiconductors, was sold a consortium of private equity investors in 2006.
 On 6 August 2010, NXP completed its IPO, with shares trading on NASDAQ.